 Why Manual Accessibility Testing is Necessary

-Accessibility Checker is an excellent tool for identifying some of the most common accessibility problems on websites and those which can be identified via automated code review or AI.
+Accessibility Checker is an excellent tool for identifying many of the most common accessibility problems on websites and those that can be identified via automated code review or AI.
 It is important to note, though, that not all accessibility problems can be identified automatically.

-By some estimates, only 30% of accessibility problems can be identified (or corrected) automatically, which is why you’ll frequently hear Equalize Digital and other accessibility experts talk about why accessibility overlay tools and plugins don’t work.
-It’s also why our plugin uses the phrase “100% passed tests” and not “100% accessible” when auditing your WordPress posts and pages.
+By some estimates, only 30-50% of accessibility problems can be automatically identified (or corrected).
+This is why Equalize Digital and other accessibility consultants say accessibility overlay tools and plugins don’t work.
+It’s also why our plugin uses the phrase “100% passed tests” instead of “100% accessible” when auditing your WordPress posts and pages.

 Web Content Accessibility Guidelines (WCAG) on Manual Testing

-WCAG 2.0 AA contains 38 “success criteria” or items that need to achieved to ensure accessibility.
+WCAG 2.0 AA contains 38 “success criteria” or items that need to be achieved to ensure accessibility.
 34 of the success criteria require manual review by a human.
-WCAG 2.1 AA added 12 new success criteria that also require manual review, and WCAG 2.2 is expected to add more success criteria that can only be reviewed by a human and not automatically.
+WCAG 2.1 AA added 12 new success criteria that also require manual review, and WCAG 2.2 added 9 success criteria that can only be assessed by a human.

 What is Manual Accessibility Testing?